ponty/serial_port_tester/README.rst

-serial_port_tester is a Python program for testing the serial port.
+serial_port_tester is a Python GUI program for testing or monitoring the serial port signals.

 Links:
  * home: https://github.com/ponty/serial_port_tester